Connect with others who understand.

 Treating Shellfish Allergies

 Although crab ingredients aren’t often hidden in other products, it’s still important to check every label.
-For instance, some foods (such as kimchi, a Korean fermented vegetable dish) may contain fish sauce, and some stews may include fish broth.
+For instance, some foods (such as some varieties of kimchi, a Korean fermented vegetable dish) may contain fish sauce, and some stews may include fish broth.
 While some fish sauces and fish stock are made from finned fish, others may include crustaceans, so it’s a good idea to avoid any foods made with these ingredients.

 In addition, imitation crab is mainly made of a fish product called surimi but may contain small amounts of crab or crab extract, so you should avoid it unless you can confirm that there is no crab in the product.
 “At work today, I had a reaction to a seafood salad I was mixing for the deli,” one MyFoodAllergyTeam member wrote.
 “Checked the ingredients in the imitation crab we use to see if there were any components of real crab in it because that would explain the reaction.”